 Bachelor’s Plus students are pursuing a license rather than an additional degree.
 Therefore, in the FAFSA’s Dependency Status question section, you must answer “No” to working on a master’s or doctorate program.
 If you cannot answer “Yes” to any of the other Dependency Status questions, you are considered a dependent student and must provide parental information on your FAFSA.
 Whose house you reside in and who claims you on tax returns have nothing to do with FAFSA Dependency Status.

-All students who have been accepted in a Bachelor’s Plus, master's or doctoral degree-granting program are eligible to receive Stafford Loans unless they are in default on a previously received Federal Student Loan or have reached the aggregate limit in Stafford Loans.
+All students who have been accepted in a Bachelor’s Plus, master's or doctoral degree-granting program are eligible to receive Federal Direct Loans unless they are in default on a previously received Federal Student Loan or have reached the aggregate limit in Federal Direct Loans.
 For aggregate loan amounts, see the following questions.

 Seminary students are pursuing master’s or doctoral degree.
 You are considered a graduate student.

-Graduate students may borrow up to $20,500 per year (two consecutive terms) in Unsubsidized Stafford Loans, not to exceed the Ashland University budget set for their academic program.
+Graduate students may borrow up to $20,500 per year (two consecutive terms) in Federal Direct Unsubsidized Loans, not to exceed the Ashland University budget set for their academic program.
 The aggregate limit is $138,500.

 Bachelor Plus students may borrow up to $12,500 per year (two consecutive terms), not to exceed the Ashland University budget set for their academic program.
 Up to $5,500 can be borrowed in Federal Direct Subsidized Loan funds if the student shows need on the FAFSA.
 The aggregate limit is $57,500 for Independent students and $31,000 for dependent students.